-Taking methylprednisolone sodium succinate with food or milk is generally enough to prevent nausea and heartburn.
+Taking methylprednisolone with food or milk is generally enough to prevent nausea and heartburn.
 If possible, take the medication when you can be upright (not lying down) for a few hours after the dose.
 Avoid things that worsen the symptoms, and try antacids (milk of magnesia and calcium tablets, like Tums), saltines, or ginger ale to lessen symptoms.

 High Blood Sugar